-1. Turkey, with its Islam-inclined/Islam-like government, aims to constitute an acceptable and desirable solution for the "international factor", given its desire to acquire credibility in the eyes of the Turkish-speaking and/or Muslim pockets of the Balkans, whose "protection" it will then claim to undertake, as having the "moral grounds" to do so, acting as "assignee", on behalf of the international community.
-Besides, Turkey becomes a more valuable partner for the US, as a regional submetropolitan actor in the mechanism of the neo-Spykmanist model.

-- 2. Also, the desire to expand the geopolitical sphere of influence of the modern neo-Ottoman Turkey, is not exhausted in the Balkan peninsula.
-Based on the same diligent (i.e. obsessive) model of Turkish origin, it tries to extend its geopolitical influence to the petroliferous areas of the Muslim republics of Central Asia, as well as to exercise pressure upon the NW part of China (Xin Yang), where Turkish-speaking Muslim populations live (around 20,000,000 persons, the Yugurs). - 3.
-Also, it tries, unsuccessfully, to present itself as a reliable negotiation partner with Iran, the geopolitical presence and dynamism of which in the region completes the Islamic "security zone" around Russia, in co-operation with the New Afghanistan and Musharraf's Pakistan.
+- (1) Turkey, with its Islam-inclined/Islam-like government, aims to constitute an acceptable and desirable solution for the "international factor", given its desire to acquire credibility in the eyes of the Turkish-speaking and/or Muslim pockets of the Balkans, whose "protection" it will then claim to undertake, as having the "moral grounds" to do so, acting as "assignee", on behalf of the international community.
+Besides, Turkey considers that it becomes a more valuable partner for the US, as a regional sub-metropolitan actor in the mechanism of the neo-Spykmanist model. - (2) Also, the desire to expand the geopolitical sphere of influence of the modern neo-Ottoman Turkey, is not exhausted in the Balkan peninsula.
+Based on the same diligent (i.e. obsessive) model of Turkish origin, it tries to extend its geopolitical influence to the petroliferous areas of the Muslim republics of Central Asia, as well as to exercise pressure upon the NW part of China (Xin Yang), where Turkish-speaking Muslim populations live (around 20,000,000 persons, the Yugurs). - (3) Also, it tries, unsuccessfully, to present itself as a reliable negotiation partner with Iran, the geopolitical presence and dynamism of which in the region completes the Islamic "security zone" around Russia, in co-operation with the New Afghanistan and Musaraf's Pakistan.

-Considering the above, a clear picture of an American-Turkish "security zone" is created against the Russian "downstream trends" towards the warm waters of the Mediterranean, from the geographical area consisting of the geographical zones of the Balkans, Turkey, Iran, the republics of Central Asia, Afghanistan and Pakistan.
+Considering the above, a clear picture of an American-Turkish "security zone" is created by political circles in Ankara against the Russian "downstream trends" towards the warm waters of the Mediterranean, from the geographical area consisting of the geographical zones of the Balkans, Turkey, Iran, the republics of Central Asia, Afghanistan and Pakistan.
+And it is exactly this picture that they try to promote for "sale" to over the Atlantic.

-In other words, Turkey tries to persuade the US that the only possible crack in the above "zone" would be a geopolitically uncontrolled Greece, inspired more by a Euro-centric geopolitical approach and tending to detach itself from the Anglo-Saxon hegemony.
+In other words, Turkey tries to persuade, as well as to frighten, the US that the only possible crack in the above "zone" would be a geopolitically uncontrolled Greece, inspired more by a Euro-centric geopolitical approach and tending to detach itself from the Anglo-Saxon hegemony.

 It should be noted that this planning of Ankara is perceived dually and warily by circles of the responsible political elites of Tel Aviv.
 This is due to the fact that, any failure of this neo-Ottoman model in the Balkans (Albania, Kosovo, FYROM, Bulgaria, Greece) would cause an avalanche of developments, whose central characteristic would be the prevalence of the radical Islamist movement in the territories of the Balkan Peninsula.
 This is an eventuality upsetting Israel, a reminiscence of the failure of the American model "better mullahs than Soviets" in Iran and Afghanistan.
-Also, it is by no means appeasing the fact that a major part of the "Afghan" mujahedins and members of the Al-Qaeda (even Bin Laden himself) have at times acted or continue to act in the context of the UCK and other Islamic-nationalistic groups in the Balkans.
+Also, it is by no means appeasing the fact that a major part of the "Afghan" muzahedins and members of the Al-Qaeda (even Bin Laden himself) have at times acted or continue to act in the context of the UCK and other Islamic-nationalistic groups in the Balkans.